 it may happen that a certain number of ties is present in the expression

 values.
-This can be handled by spearman
+This can be handled by spearman method as it computes a

 tie-corrected version of Spearman's coefficients.
 However, another